EmmS21/PEMDAS-Calculator/README.md

 ### Tests

 I wrote about 10 tests to assess whether the calculator correctly outputs calculations in the PEMDAS order and if the additional buttons I created work as intended.
 I hope these tests also help you better evaluate my calculator.

 Running `npm test` will run these tests

 ### Additional Notes

 You will need to press the "=" sign before any computation is carried out, with the exception of exponentials and percentage.

+added for deployment